 JBATA has appointed internal and external auditors and established a framework for internal and external audits.
-JBATA will be subject to annual audits set forth in the Operational Rules.
-Accordingly, JBATA is broadly compliant with the IOSCO Principles.
+An annual audit set forth in the Operational Rules was performed for the fiscal year 2014, and the result is published on the website.
+Accordingly, JBATA is compliant with the IOSCO Principles.

-Principle 18 Audit Trail
+➤ Principle 18 Audit Trail

-The JBATA's Operational Rules and the Code of Conducts stipulate the retention of the records required by the IOSCO Principles for five years.
-Accordingly, JBATA is in compliance with the IOSCO Principles.
+Operational Rules and the Code of Conducts stipulate the retention of the records required by the IOSCO Principles for five years.
+Accordingly, JBATA is in compliant with the IOSCO Principles.

-Principle 19 Cooperation with Regulatory Authorities

-The JBATA's Operational Rules set forth that authorities by submitting the JBATA shall cooperate with relevant regulatory authorities by submitting and reporting records and audit results regarding the JBA TIBOR calculation and other relevant information immediately upon their request.
-Accordingly, JBATA is in compliance with the IOSCO Principles.
+Principle 19 Cooperation with Regulatory Authorities Operational Rules set forth that JBATA shall cooperate with relevant regulatory authorities by submitting and reporting records and audit results regarding the JBA TIBOR calculation and other relevant information immediately upon their request.
+Accordingly, JBATA is in compliant with the IOSCO Principles.